Run Control Group Version 2 on Oracle Linux

 Adjust the CPU Weight for Users

 Time to have alice join in the fun.
-She has some critical work to complete, and therefore, we'll give her twice the normal priority on the CPU.
+She has some critical work to complete, so, we'll give her twice the normal priority on the CPU.

 1. Assign alice to the same CPU as ralph.